narcisgiorgianchitescu/RPG_Game2.0/README.md

-# RubyTextRPG - Our amazing anventure game
+# RubyTextRPG - Our amazing adventure game

 First of all, we want to thank Sava, Irina and Eugeniu, 2Performant's developers, for the useful feedback and wise suggestions